discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

       Similar to the <Specialization name="Firebrand" text="Power Firebrand"/> it provides good offensive support by sharing the 216 <Attribute name="Power"/> from <Skill name="Bane Signet"/> through <Trait name="Perfect Inscriptions"/>.

       The build is very flexible and can be adapted to the encounter, instabilities and the group you are playing with.
+Make sure to read through the situational tab for an explanation of the different utility skills.
   - type: equipment
     title: Equipment
     content: "Note that this build variant is optimized for 150 agony